 Service Area

-CHDOs with current OHFA certifications that have had no eligibility criteria element changes since their certification date, must submit a certification signed by the Board Chairman or Executive Director indicating that no eligibility criteria element changes have occurred.
+CHDOs with current OHFA certifications that have had no eligibility criteria element changes since their certification date, must submit a statement indicating that no eligibility criteria element changes have occurred.

 If eligibility criteria element changes have occurred since the date of the CHDO’s last OHFA certification, updated documentation relating to all changes must be provided.
 In addition, the CHDO must provide a certification signed by the Board Chairman or Executive Director that clearly identifies all the relevant changes that have been made.
 All certifications must indicate that all supporting documents relating to the CHDO’s certification are on file in the CHDO’s corporate office and available for OHFA’s review.